udacity/create-your-own-adventure/english/Enter-a-dim-reality/go-back/Back_Stay/goBackStay.md

 You start pushing off the rocks around you and start to gain momentum towards the middle.
-A well timed push off of a car sized rock sends you on a trajectory headed straght for the center, the helper rock is pitched in the other direction, crashing through the ring of stone and out into nothingness.
+A well timed push off of a car sized rock sends you on a trajectory headed straght for the center.
 As your fingers wrap themselves around the orb of light you feel your body melt away.
 You are one with it.
 You are omnipotent.
 NICE!